Modern coastal California single-family home with clean stucco exterior and large windows, situated on a hillside lot

 Underwriting Variables That Matter for Coastal Properties

-DSCR lenders evaluate coastal properties through a different lens than inland rentals.
-Three variables dominate the underwriting conversation in 2026: rent sustainability, insurance cost, and STR regulatory risk.
+DSCR lenders evaluate coastal properties through a different analytical lens than they apply to inland rentals.
+Three variables dominate the 2026 underwriting conversation: rent sustainability, insurance cost trajectory, and short-term rental regulatory risk.

 Rent Sustainability and Market Depth

-Lenders want to see that the rent you're underwriting is not an outlier.
-In Newport Beach, where the luxury SFR rental market has 180+ active leases per year in the $8,000–$15,000 monthly band, lenders have confidence in rent comps.
-In smaller coastal enclaves—Solana Beach, Seal Beach, Sunset Cliffs—where annual lease volume is 30–50 transactions, lenders apply a 10–15% rent haircut to the appraiser's market rent opinion.
-That haircut can push a marginal deal below the 1.20× DSCR threshold, killing the financing.
+Lenders need to satisfy themselves that the rent you're projecting is not a statistical outlier.
+In Newport Beach, where the luxury SFR rental market clears 180+ leases annually in the $8,000–$15,000 monthly band (per CoStar's Newport Beach submarket report, Q4 2025), lenders have confidence in rent comparables.
+In smaller coastal enclaves (Solana Beach, Seal Beach, Sunset Cliffs) where annual lease volume runs 30–50 transactions, lenders apply a 10–15% haircut to the appraiser's market rent opinion.
+That haircut can push a marginal deal below the 1.20× DSCR threshold and terminate the financing.

-Investors can mitigate this by supplying the lender with a rent comp package that includes properties leased in the prior 90 days, showing tight clustering around the underwritten rent.
-If you're acquiring a property at $3.2M and underwriting $11,500/month rent, provide five comps in the $10,800–$12,200 range within a half-mile radius.
+You can mitigate this by assembling a rent comp package before you submit the loan application.
+If you're acquiring a property at $3.2M and underwriting rent at $11,500 per month, provide five comps in the $10,800–$12,200 range executed within the prior 90 days and located within a half-mile radius.
 Lenders will accept that as evidence of market depth and waive the haircut.

 Insurance Cost and NOI Impact

-Sophisticated investors are solving this by shopping the surplus-lines market and bundling multiple properties under a single blanket policy to capture volume discounts.
-One operator we spoke with reduced per-property insurance expense by 22% by moving six coastal SFRs from admitted carriers to a surplus-lines program underwritten by Lloyd's.
-Lenders will accept surplus-lines coverage as long as the carrier has an A.M.
+Sophisticated investors are addressing this by shopping the surplus-lines market and bundling multiple properties under a single blanket policy to capture volume discounts.
+One operator I spoke with in Q4 2025 reduced per-property insurance expense by 22% by migrating six coastal SFRs from admitted carriers to a surplus-lines program underwritten by Lloyd's.
+Lenders will accept surplus-lines coverage provided the carrier holds an A.M.
 Best rating of A- or higher and the policy includes replacement-cost coverage with no coinsurance penalty.

 STR Regulatory Risk and Income Treatment

-Short-term rental income is the highest-margin revenue stream in coastal markets, but it's also the most fragile.
-San Diego's 2024 STR ordinance capped permits at 1% of housing stock in each community planning area, and existing permit-holders in Mission Beach saw property values appreciate 12–18% overnight as the permits became transferable assets.
-Lenders underwriting STR income now require proof that the permit is vested and transferable, not a conditional-use permit subject to annual renewal.
+Short-term rental income delivers the highest margin in coastal markets, but it also carries the most fragile regulatory foundation.
+San Diego's 2024 STR ordinance capped permits at 1% of housing stock in each community planning area.
+Existing permit-holders in Mission Beach saw property values appreciate 12–18% overnight as the permits became transferable assets (per a December 2024 analysis by the San Diego Housing Commission).
+Lenders underwriting STR income now require proof that the permit is vested and transferable, not a conditional-use permit subject to annual discretionary renewal.

-In jurisdictions where STR permits are unavailable or capped, lenders will underwrite the property as a long-term rental and ignore any STR income history.
-That's a problem for investors who acquired at a 4.8% cap rate assuming STR yield and now need to refinance into permanent debt.
-The solution: convert the property to a long-term rental 12 months before refinancing, establish a lease at market rent, and refi based on that stabilized NOI.
-You'll leave STR upside on the table, but you'll preserve the ability to finance at institutional cost of capital.
+In jurisdictions where STR permits are unavailable or capped, lenders underwrite the property as a long-term rental and disregard any STR income history.
+That creates a problem for investors who acquired at a 4.8% cap rate assuming STR yield and now need to refinance into permanent debt.
+The solution: convert the property to a long-term rental 12 months before refinancing, establish a lease at market rent, and refinance based on that stabilized NOI.
+You forfeit STR upside temporarily, but you preserve access to institutional cost of capital.

 Beachfront ROI and Submarket Analysis: Where the Yield Lives